fengjixuchui/EAC-Emulator/README.md

 # About the emulator / what's included

 - working for Battleye And EasyAntiCheat
-- emulates Integrity checks ( allowing you to connect to servers without having eac running )
+- Bypass Integrity checks ( allowing you to connect to servers without having eac running )
+- Spoofs Authentication Packets that allow you to connect to game servers
-- completely stops EAC Heartbeat ( this will stop the anticheat kicking you from the game when the AntiCheat is disabled )
+- kill the EAC Heartbeat ( this will stop the anticheat kicking you from the game when the AntiCheat is disabled )
 - fully disables anti-cheat service from running ( server packets to allow connection to game servers even though anti-cheat is not running on the system )
-- Emulates EasyAntiCheat + EAC_EOS and even Battleye anticheat
+- Emulates EasyAntiCheat + EAC_EOS and Battleye anticheat

 - VCPU for privileged instructions
 - Resolves IAT/EAT